vivekkdagar/pyquantify/README.md

 ## :question: FAQ

-### Q: What is NLPFreq's Semantic Profiler?
+### Q: What is NLPFreq?

-A: NLPFreq's Semantic Profiler is a tool designed for in-depth analysis of textual data, focusing on extracting meaning and linguistic insights.
+A: NLPFreq is a tool designed for in-depth analysis of textual data, focusing on extracting meaning and linguistic insights.
 It provides features like word frequency, morphology, and metrics generation, enhancing data exploration and visualization.

 ### Q: Why Develop NLPFreq as a Semantic Profiler?